yetulaxman/linux-2/_tutorials/02d-sharing-images.md

 ```bash
 docker load < fastqc-vim.test.tar
 ```
-Once image is loaded, you can now use as if it is downloaded from dockerhub.
-The newly loaded image can be veiwed using `docker images` command on host machine
+Once image is loaded, you can now use it as if it is downloaded from DockerHub.
+The newly loaded image can be viewed using `docker images` command on host machine

 ### Sharing your image with DockerHub (=registry approach)

 Sharing an image *via* docker registry such as  DockerHub (the most popular image registry, hosting hundreds of thousands of images) is an efficient way of sharing and managing your images.
 Once image is in a docker (public) registry, anyone can pull it from there.

-However, this involves setting-up an account in Docker registry.
+However, this involves setting up an account in Docker registry.
 Here are few steps you can do to set-up your account:

 - One can create an account on the DockerHub using instructions [here](https://hub.docker.com/account/signup/).
 After verifying your email you are ready to go and upload your first docker image.
 - Click on Create Repository.